 - 1) Septic Tank: The scum and sludge accumulation in the septic tank should be monitored yearly.
 Once the scum or sludge thickness reaches 25% of the chamber depth, the septic tank should be pumped.
-A pumping frequency of 1 to 3 years is likely at the design flows used for this system; however, depending on use, pumping may only be required every 3 to 5 years. - 2) Effluent Filter: The effluent filter at the septic tank outlet should be cleaned when the septic tank is inspected or as required. - 3) Soil Treatment Area: Soil treatment area (STA) should be fenced off to livestock.
+A pumping frequency of 1 to 3 years is likely at the design flows used for this system; however, depending on use, pumping may only be required every 3 to 5 years. - 2) Effluent Filter: The effluent filter at the septic tank outlet should be cleaned when the septic tank is inspected or as required. - 3) Soil Treatment Area: Soil treatment area should be fenced off to livestock.
 The surface area around the soil treatment area should be observed monthly for signs of failure, such as lush vegetation growth or ponding.
-Liquid levels within the gravel beds or chambers should be observed through the observation pipes. - 4) Treated Water: NWCC does not recommend water softeners or water treatment systems be connected to the OWTS.
+Liquid levels within the chambers should be observed through the observation pipes. - 4) Treated Water: NWCC does not recommend water softeners or water treatment systems be connected to the OWTS.
 The chemical and hydraulic loading from the backwash of these treatment systems may be detrimental to the OWTS.
 If a treatment system is used, a separate dry well should be constructed for the backwash waste.
-In addition, chemically treated water from a swimming pool or spa must not be discharged into the OWTS. - General Notes: The owner should be aware that the operation of the OWTS is different from a public sewer service.
+In addition, chemically treated water from a swimming pool or spa must not be discharged into the OWTS. - 5) Floor Drains: NWCC does not recommend garage floor drain systems be connected to the OWTS.
+Oils, grease and chemicals from vehicles may be detrimental to the OWTS.
+NWCC recommends garage floor slab be sloped to drain to the garage door.
+If a garage floor drain is constructed, NWCC recommends the drain be connected to a separate sand/oil interceptor tank, which can be pumped as required, or be properly daylighted in accordance with current regulations. - General Notes: The owner should be aware that the operation of the OWTS is different from a public sewer service.
 Plastic and other non-biodegradable materials should not be placed into the system.
 Water use should be monitored so fixtures are not allowed to run if a seal malfunctions.
 Allowing fixtures to flow continuously to prevent water lines from freezing or a malfunctioning faucet or toilet can consume in excess of 1,000 gallons per day.
 Excessive flows could continually flood and cause premature failure of the system.
 No plastic or landscaping that requires additional irrigation should be placed over the absorption field.